gabrielsoltz/metahub/README.md

 If you want to add your MetaChecks, follow this [guide](metachecks.md).
 Pull requests are more than welcome.

-# Drilled MetaChecks
+## Drilled MetaChecks

-**MetaHub** can run MetaChecks on the resources related to the affected resource.
+**MetaHub** can run MetaChecks on the resources associated to the affected resource.
 We call these, **Drilled MetaChecks**.
+This is one of the most powerful features of **MetaHub** because it allows you to get a comprehensive view of the affected resource and its associated resources to define the impact of a finding.

+The drilled **MetaChecks** are: `its_associated_with_security_groups`, `its_associated_with_iam_roles`, `it_has_resource_policy` and more in the future.

-## its_associated_with_security_groups
+### its_associated_with_security_groups

-For every resource that can be associatd with a Security Group, **MetaHub** will list the security groups associacted and it will fetch from the security groups the rules to answer the following questions:
+Resources that can be associated with Security Groups are checked by this MetaCheck to provide a comprehensive list of all associated Security Groups.
+MetaHub will then fetch the rules from these Security Groups to answer the following questions:

 -  "is_ingress_rules_unrestricted": You get a list of the ingress rules that are unrestricted.
 -  "is_egress_rule_unrestricted": You get a list of the egress rules that are unrestricted.